emico7/kana-ninja-rails/README.md

 **Notes for Admin**

 - When creating a new question, the audio file name shouldn't include its file path, just a file name and an extension.
-Otherwise audio file doesn't get generated correctly.
-Good examples => ("house.m4a", "heart.m4a") Bad examples => ("assets/audio/house.m4a", "house")
+Otherwise audio file doesn't get generated correctly. <br/>Good examples => ("house.m4a", "heart.m4a") <br/>Bad examples => ("assets/audio/house.m4a", "house")